Icosahedron: 15 x 17 x 19 cm

 The Antibook deliberately opposes convention by challenging our ideas of what a book should be.
-Using Nicanor Parra’s ‘AntiPoems’ Francisca visualises the poem’s idea of ‘Anti’, creating a work that reacts both for and against its deconstructed material.
+Using the text of Nicanor Parra’s AntiPoems Francisca visualises the poem’s idea of ‘Anti’, creating a work that reacts both with and against its deconstructed material.

 The Antibook is included in the collections of the National Art Library at the V&A and the British Library.